Anthony-Jerez/cuny-commencement/README.md

-# CUNY Commencement Q&A AI Assistant
+# CUNY QC Commencement AI Assistant

 "My family won't see me graduate unless they know where to be, when to arrive, and what to bring."
 These are the statements that I would often hear from graduates as commencement approached.
 Instead of letting their parents get peppered with questions all weekend, I built a app for them, that answers everything that has to do with graduation/commencement.